AlbertaSat/ex2_ground_station_website/README.md

 3. Set environment variables: `source ./env.sh`
 4. To run the local environment: `python3 run.py` or simply `flask run`

 To recreate the database: `python3 manage.py recreate_db`
 To seed the database with data: `python3 manage.py seed_db`
 Both of these commands are included in `update.sh`.
 If you make changes to the codebase, reset the database and reload the environment by running `source ./update.sh`.
-Then do `flask run` to run the app in development mode.
+Then do `flask run` to run the app.